Affinity Photo allows you to change the colors of objects by using the Color Replacement Brush.

 Step Five – With the new layer selected, start to drag the mouse over the area you want to change.
 You’ll see the changes almost immediately.
 It’s better to start with the center of the area and leave the edges for later.

 Once you’re happy with the result export the image in the format you need.
-Don’t forget to save the project in the default format for later use.
 You can have layers in different colors in the same project and export each layer individually.
-This way, you’ll have exactly the same perspective over the final product.

 Check out our popular Affinity Photo Tutorials